01 / 10

 Never Vote On

 Inflation is taxation without legislation.
 When a government expands the money supply, the purchasing power of existing money holders declines — their savings buy less, their wages have less real value, and the wealth they have accumulated over a lifetime is steadily transferred to whoever received the newly created money first.
 This transfer is invisible in the way that explicit taxation is not: no tax return, no assessment notice, no audit.
 The mechanism requires no consent and no political process.
-It is the fiscal preference of governments precisely because it is politically invisible and economically universal — it cannot be avoided by changing behavior, only by holding assets that appreciate faster than monetary debasement.

 05 / 10